 If you grant us with the possibility to directly contact you via e-mail or through other communication channels by giving you consent, we promise to provide you with all relevant information about our programs in a timely manner.
 During this process your following personal data shall be processed: name, company name, job title, e-mail address, site activity, browsing history.

 If you do not wish to be notified directly of our latest content, news, services and products in the future, your consent can be withdrawn directly via the link at the bottom of the newsletter or by sending an e-mail to email@example.com.

 Games for Business makes every effort to ensure that you have the most diverse user experience possible when using our services, owing to our exceptionally customer-focused communication.

-By registering on the gamesforbusiness.com website, you consent to the processing of your following personal data: e-mail address, name, company name, job title, individual needs (e.g. demo, case study request).
+By registering on the gamesforbusiness.com website and its subdomains, you consent to the processing of your following personal data: e-mail address, name, company name, job title, individual needs (e.g. demo, case study request).

 If, during or after registration, you also consent to us directly contacting you for marketing purposes, it will allow us to send you up-to-date and personalized offers that meet your requirements at ever increasing levels, by using the above data.

 Your e-mail is the most authentic channel of communication, therefore its modification is only possible by sending a request to the firstname.lastname@example.org e-mail address.

 The data you provide will only be processed in the context of our activity until your consent is withdrawn unless, based on other legal ground, we are otherwise entitled to or are subject to performing data processing.

 Your letter in relation to the below requirements will be sent to the email@example.com e-mail address.